barberd/coco9511pak/Basic Patch/README.md

 In the event the chip returns an underflow, the number returned is simply rounded down to 0 instead of returning an error; this is the same behavior as BASIC.

+FIX is available on the Am9511 but not implemented in this patch.

+## Test Programs

+ERRTEST.BAS validates error handling

+PWRTEST.BAS validates some of the PWR function test cases

 ## Color Computer 3 Only?

 Simply put, I wrote this for the CoCo 3 as thats what I have.
 But it should be possible to modify for the CoCo 1 or 2.